Rosh-2/OpenCV-project/README.md

-# openCV-project - Sunspot Recognition
+# OpenCV-project - Sunspot Recognition

 1. Import Libraries: Begin by importing the necessary libraries, including OpenCV and NumPy.